 How to Do the Cleanse Yourself

 I was lucky enough to have Curcuma’s support throughout my cleanse, as they supplied me with my week’s worth of pre-made kitchari and helpful resources.
 If you’re local to Austin, check out Curcuma’s website or Instagram for updates on their group cleanses now offered several times a year.
+And lucky for all of us, they also just began offering a 5-Day Kitchari Cleanse online as well!

 If you live elsewhere, kitchari is simple to whip up for yourself at home!
 There are a variety of recipes online for guidance (here’s one to get you started: kitchari recipe).
 You can also find all of the ingredients you need online, like this Kitchari Kit from Banyon Botanicals.